Ravenslofty/mistral/docs/cyclonev_library_use.rst

 * delay_ps - usual signal transmission delay is ps
 * index - pin sub-index for hssi_input, hssi_output, dedicated programming pins and jtag

 The pin_find_pos method looks up a pin from a gpio tile/index combination.
+The pin_find_pos method looks up a pin from a gpio or hmc pnode.

 Options